This document provides detailed information on metadata fields for data on the FLCAC. Each field in this document corresponds to a field in openLCA.

 Example(s)

-The field is populated from the list of Actors in the openLCA navigation tree.
-Follow the instructions in the Data set owner section to create a new actor.
+Reference to an openLCA Source that illustrates how the processes’ LCI data were developed and/or used, i.e., a foundational publication that illustrates how the data are used.
+The field is populated from the list of Sources in the openLCA navigation tree.
+Follow the instructions in the Sources section to create a new source.

 Example(s)